-Shipping container homes have really taken off in popularity over the last few years.
-From tiny container homes to large 5 bedroom homes it’s truly encouraging to see their progression.
+Shipping container homes have really increased in popularity over the last few years.
+From tiny container homes to large 5 bedroom homes, it is quite interesting to watch this evolution.

 Plan, Plan, Plan!

-I know I’ve mentioned this before, but it really needs emphasizing here.
+You may notice that this has been mentioned before, but it really needs emphasizing here.

 As Benjamin Franklin states: “If you fail to plan, you are planning to fail”.

 The best shipping container homes have been thoroughly planned for months, even before the first container is delivered on site.

 This planning stage allows for two key things:

 - Identification of mistakes in advance of the build

 Nobody is perfect, even shipping container building architects!
 With the best intentions, mistakes can still happen.
 Planning your container building thoroughly allows for most mistakes to be identified before the construction begins.

 It is much easier and less expensive to catch a mistake and correct it during this planning stage.
 Correcting mistakes after the construction has already begun is better avoided.